lukki15/another_network_tool/README.md

 1. Clone this repository
 1. Run `flutter pub get` to install dependencies
+1. Run `bash setup.bash` to download and generate build dependencies
 1. Run `flutter run` to launch the app

 ### Development Setup